15 Best Tips for Surviving Flight Cancellations

 4. Travel With More Than One Credit Card

-5. Join the Airline’s Loyalty Program
+5. Join the Airline’s Frequent Flyer Program

 6. Use the Airline’s App